March 18th 2026

 Jesus promised that the Holy Spirit would dwell in them once He ascended into heaven:

-"And I will pray the Father, and He will give you another Helper, that He may abide with you forever — the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you." - John 14:16-17
+"And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever; Even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and shall be in you." - John 14:16-17

 We see in the above verse the beautiful reality that the Spirit will guide believers into"all truth".
 The Spirit of Faith replaces human searching and seeking with divine revelation through the Holy Spirit.
 Under this dimension, the Comforter acts as our Internal Validator.

-"But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things" 1 John 2:27
+"But the anointing which ye have received of him abideth in you, and ye need not that any man teach you: but as the same anointing teacheth you of all things, and is truth" 1 John 2:27

-"These things we also speak, not in words which man’s wisdom teaches but which the Holy Spirit teaches, comparing spiritual things with spiritual.
-14 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him" 1 Corinthians 2:13-14
+"Which things also we speak, not in the words which man's wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.
+14 But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned" 1 Corinthians 2:13-14

-"For to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit" 1 Corinthians 12:8
+"For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit" 1 Corinthians 12:8

 The Holy Spirit gives life and is the source of the believer's new Identity as a son of God (John 1:12; 3:3-36; 6:63).
 Born again believers can actually hear the testimony from the Holy Spirit to their spirit that they are children of God.